thaong91/tn-appdev-spr22/_posts/2022-03-29-three-things-i-learned-from-the-ruby-koans.md

 ---

 Here are (at least) three things I learned from [The Ruby Koans](http://rubykoans.com/) and the first App Dev 2 class:
-- How to createe a Github Pages page
+- How to create a Github Pages page
 - Markdown is cool
 - I can direcly edit files on github.com
 - Git is still confusing